NoahH99/TheBoys/README.md

 # TheBoys
-A super simple plugin that adds some fun things into Minecraft.
+A simple plugin that adds some fun things into Minecraft.